postsharp/Metalama.Samples/examples/memento/memento-1/README.md

 [!metalama-project-buttons .]

 In this article, we show how to implement the Memento pattern.
 We will do this in the context of a simple WPF application that tracks fish in a home aquarium.
-We will intentionally ignore type inheritance, and cover this requirement in the [second step](xref:sample-memento-2).
+We will intentionally ignore type inheritance and cover this requirement in the [second step](xref:sample-memento-2).

 ## Pattern overview